 Photo of Lauren Boglivi

-Lauren Boglivi is the co-head of Proskauer’s global Mergers & Acquisitions and Private Equity Group.
-Through her extensive transactional experience, Lauren is a leading lawyer at the forefront of some of the most industry-defining M&A matters, in particular in media and entertainment and the growing US gaming industry.
-In working with influential and high-profile media giants, Lauren has worked extensively on transactions that structure and shape the way media content is viewed and accessed around the world.
+Lauren Boglivi is the co-chair of the Corporate Department and co-head of Proskauer’s global Mergers & Acquisitions and Private Equity Group.
+Through her extensive transactional experience, Lauren is a leading lawyer at the forefront of some of the most industry-defining M&A matters, particularly in the health care, media and entertainment, and gaming industries.
+Lauren advises both private and public companies, including private equity sponsors and family offices, in their most critical and complex deals.

 Lauren’s recent deal activity includes: